Caduser2020/lfs-installer/.github/CONTRIBUTING.md

     * :arrow_up: `:arrow_up:` when upgrading dependencies
     * :arrow_down: `:arrow_down:` when downgrading dependencies
     * :shirt: `:shirt:` when removing linter warnings

+### Bash Style Guide
+The total length of a line (including comment) must not exceed more than 88 characters.

   ## Additional Notes

 ### Issue and Pull Request Labels